 It is important that library and other student services be available to all California State University, Fresno students, including those at remote locations.

 III.
-Courses.
-Definitions.
+Courses

+A. Definitions

 Synchronous courses: broadcast, video conferencing, or web conferencing that enables face-to-face interaction between the instructor, located at one site, and students, attending class elsewhere.

-Web Facilitated: Course that uses web-based technology to facilitate what is essentially a face to face course.
+Web Facilitated: Course that uses web-based technology to facilitate what is essentially a face-to-face course.
 Typically has the syllabus and assignments posted online.
 1-29% of course content is delivered online.

-Hybrid: Course that blend online and delivery.
+Hybrid: Course that blend online and face-to-face delivery.
 Substantial portions of the content (30-79%) are delivered online.

 Online - A course where most or all of the content (80-100%) is delivered online.
-Typically there may be no meetings.
+Typically there may be no face-to-face meetings.

-Definitions 2-4 are consistent with national standards see Learning on Demand: Online Education in the United States, 2009 http://sloanconsortium.org/publications/survey/pdf/learningondemand.pdf
+Definitions 2-4 are consistent with national standards see Learning on Demand: Online Education in the United States, 2009, see hyperlink http://sloanconsortium.org/publications/survey/pdf/learningondemand.pdf

-Approval process:
+B. Approval Process

 Existing courses can be converted to web facilitated courses with departmental approval.
 When more than 29% of the course content is delivered online (hybrid or online) school/college approval is required along with a technical review.
 Approval initiated by an individual instructor will apply only to that instructor, but the department may initiate approval for offerings of a course independent of a particular instructor.
 When online delivery exceeds 79% of the course content, university level approval is needed.
 School/college and University level approvals are secured through the normal curricular review processes and will include consideration of academic content, student learning outcomes, and budgetary and other considerations.
 Review by technical staff will focus solely upon whether the proposed mode of delivery for the course or program meets current guidelines for online learning.
 The technical review is to be considered advisory to the school/college review process.

-Courses being offered more than 29% online before adoption of this policy have one academic year to complete the approval process.Syllabi:
+Courses being offered more than 29% online before adoption of this policy have one academic year to complete the approval process.

+C. Syllabi

 Syllabi for hybrid or online courses shall explain the role that technology plays in achieving student learning outcomes.
 Syllabi of courses in which online instruction replaces part or all of in-class time shall describe how learning activities will be scheduled, including a distinction between synchronous and asynchronous activities.

-Pursuant to APM 241, a print copy of the syllabus and any amendments shall be on file in the department office.Courses originating off campus:
+Pursuant to APM 241, a print copy of the syllabus and any amendments shall be on file in the department office.

+D. Courses Originating off Campus

 Credit-bearing courses originating off campus shall be reviewed through normal curricular processes.
 The university shall not contract with any private or public entity to deliver credit-bearing courses or programs to off-campus entities or to California State University, Fresno students without prior approval.